 Common injuries in motorcycle crashes include:

-- Head injuries or traumatic brain injury (TBI).
-One of the best ways to reduce the risk of head injuries and their severity is to always wear a helmet when you ride.
+• Head injuries or traumatic brain injury (TBI).
+One effective way to reduce the risk of head injuries and their severity is to always wear a helmet when you ride.
 A properly-fitting helmet can reduce the risk of death by 37 percent and the risk of head injury by 69 percent.
 However, serious head injuries are still possible, especially in crashes where at least one vehicle moves at a high speed.
 Some patients recover fully, but others may have long-term issues after a brain injury, like difficulty with speech, movement disorders, cognitive or memory problems, chronic headaches, mood or personality changes, epilepsy, and other neurological problems.

-- Face and eye injuries.
+• Face and eye injuries.
 These commonly co-occur with head injuries and may include facial fractures or foreign debris in the eyes.
 In some cases, the rider might even suffer permanent scarring or vision loss.
-The best way to reduce the risk is to choose a helmet carefully – a full-face helmet offers the most protection, including shielding your eyes and face.
+The safest way to reduce risk is to select a helmet carefully — a full-face helmet provides the most protection, covering your eyes and face.

 Do You Need a Kennesaw Motorcycle Accident Attorney?